telekom/pubsub-horizon-polaris/README.md

 ## Running Polaris
 ### Locally
-Before you can run Polaris locally you must have a running instance of Kafka  locally or forwarded from a remote cluster.
+Before you can run Polaris locally you must have a running instance of Kafka and MongoDB locally or forwarded from a remote cluster.
 Additionally, you need to have a Kubernetes config at `${user.home}/.kube/config.main` that points to the cluster you want to use.

 After that you can run Polaris in a dev mode using this command: